ssc-oscar/oscar.py/docs/Environment.md

     cd oscar.py
     pip install --user --upgrade -r requirements.txt

 Note that OSCAR servers are running RHEL and have different big/little endian than most conventional Linux distributions.
-Pakcages compiled on Debian-based systems are known not to work with OSCAR Tokyo Cabinet files.
+Packages compiled on Debian-based systems are known not to work with OSCAR Tokyo Cabinet files.
 By the same reasons Docker images won't work.

 ## Perl